 Field-hunting tip

-Look in skarn deposits country — that is the host setting where miyahisaite typically forms.
+Look in skarn deposits country, the host setting where miyahisaite typically forms.
 If you start seeing quartz, scheelite, pyrrhotite in float, you are in the right ground.
 Field specimens usually show a granular, massive habit, so train your eye for that shape before scanning the outcrop.